gsegol/Customer_segments/README.md

     - Interpreting differences between population and customers clusters
   * Developing predictive models for mailout data
     - Tuning up and comparing AdaBoost and RandomForest classifiers
-    - Predicting RESPONSE with an augmented mailout dataset and a binary target (y)
+    - Predicting RESPONSE with an augmented mailout dataset and a binary target (y) (Strategy 1)
-    - Predicting RESPONSE with a synthetic target based on knowledge derived from the previous cluster analysis
+    - Predicting RESPONSE with a synthetic target based on knowledge derived from the previous cluster analysis (Strategy 2)

 NOTE:  The coding details are specific to these datasets but the process can be replicated to study other situations.